Become a

 Swatch Photos

-Example of the Single Cable Twist Button Band Wrong Side
+8 thoughts on “How to Knit the Single Cable Twist Button Band

 All I can say is “God Bless You.”
 I have been looking for something similar to this for ages and I can’t wait to try it.
 However, I’m only to my first sleeve rib and will be lucky if I finish the sweater this year.
 Of course, I’ll have to figure out how to go around the neck and make the neck and front band match but you have given me a good steer in the right direction.
 Not sure what I’m going to use for bottom or sleeve bands but your suggestions at the bottom of this page for the twisted cable rib stitch looks interesting.
 You can be sure that if it all works out you’ll have full credits given on my Ravelry page as well as a posting here.